 The Stanford Prison Experiment of 1973 was designed to be a study of the process of how prisoners and guards learn to act in their roles.
 Zimbardo placed an advertisement in a local newspaper in order to hire male college students for a psychological study of prison life.
-He offered $15 per day for participating in the study for 1-2 weeks.
+He offered $15 per day for participating in the study for one to two weeks.
 There were more than 75 responses to the advertisement.
-Based on clinical interviews and personality test, 21 were chosen to populate the prison with a homogeneous group of people that were considered to be average people.
-They were randomly chosen to be become the roll of prisoner or guard.
-The prisoners were stripped down and given smocks, nylon stocking caps to wear and instructed to use their ID numbers to “deindividualize” them.
-The smocks were like dresses since they did now have any underwear.
+Based on clinical interviews and personality tests, 21 were chosen to populate the prison with a homogeneous group of people that were considered to be average people.
+They were randomly chosen to become the roll of prisoners or guards.
+The prisoners were stripped down and given smocks, and nylon stocking caps to wear and instructed to use their ID numbers to “deindividualize” them.
+The smocks were like dresses since they did not have any underwear.
 This made them appear more feminine and limit the way they move.

 “As the boredom of their job increased, they began using the prisoners as their playthings, devising ever more humiliating and degrading games for them to play.
 Over time, these amusements took a sexual turn, such as having the prisoners simulate sodomy on each other.
 Once aware of such deviant behavior, I closed down the Stanford prison.”

-After the military conducted the investigation into Abu Ghraib, there was an internal report written by Antonio Taguba, mostly known now by “The Taguba Report” that leaked out to the public.
-The Taguba Report states that military personnel abused detainees by forcibly arranging detainees in various sexually explicit positions for photographing: Forcing naked male detainees to wear woman’s underwear: Forcing groups of male detainees to masturbate themselves while being photographed and videotaped: Arranging naked male detainees in a pile and then jumping on them: Positioning a naked detainee on a MRE Box, with a sandbag on his head, and attaching wires to his fingers, toes, and penis to simulate electric torture.
+After the military conducted the investigation into Abu Ghraib, there was an internal report written by Antonio Taguba, mostly known now as “The Taguba Report” that leaked out to the public.
+The Taguba Report states that military personnel abused detainees by forcibly arranging detainees in various sexually explicit positions for photographing: Forcing naked male detainees to wear woman’s underwear: Forcing groups of male detainees to masturbate themselves while being photographed and videotaped: Arranging naked male detainees in a pile and then jumping on them: Positioning a naked detainee on an MRE Box, with a sandbag on his head, and attaching wires to his fingers, toes, and penis to simulate electric torture.
 These are just a few of the similarities of abuse listed in the Taguba Report.
 Besides the abuse similarities, there were other types of similarities also.

 In 1963, a Yale psychologist named Stanley Milgram conducted a study on obedience.
 Milgram found that even though participants in the study are aware the order he gave them would inflict pain on another person, few participants could resist the order given by the authority figure (P359).
 For this study, Milgram used two other participants per session.
 The first person became the “teacher” and the other a “learner”.
 The process of the study was that the teacher would ask the learner a series of questions.
 For every wrong answer the learner gave, the teacher was instructed to push a button on a console delivering a shock to the learner who was seen being strapped into a device similar to an electric chair (P362).
-The console was labeled from 15volts to 450volts and the buttons labeled Slight Shock to Severe Shock and the last two were just marked "XXX."
+The console was labeled from 15 volts to 450 volts and the buttons were labeled "Slight Shock" to "Severe Shock" and the last two were just marked "XXX."

 Staff Sergeant Ivan l.
-Frederick, one of the soldiers suspected of the abuse was quoted in an article in The New Yorker in May, 2004 from an email he wrote:
+Frederick, one of the soldiers suspected of the abuse was quoted in an article in The New Yorker in May 2004 from an email he wrote:

 I questioned some of the things that I saw . . . such things as leaving inmates in their cell with no clothes or in female underpants, handcuffing them to the door of their cell--and the answer I got was, "This is how military intelligence (MI) wants it done." . . . .
 MI has also instructed us to place a prisoner in an isolation cell with little or no clothes, no toilet or running water, no ventilation or window, for as much as three days.

-The military-intelligence officers have "encouraged and told us, 'Great job,' they were now getting positive results and information," Frederick wrote.
+The military intelligence officers have "encouraged and told us, 'Great job,' they were now getting positive results and information," Frederick wrote.
 "CID has been present when the military working dogs were used to intimidate prisoners at MI's request."
 At one point, Frederick told his family, he pulled aside his superior officer, Lieutenant Colonel Jerry Phillabaum, the commander of the 320th M.P.
 Battalion, and asked about the mistreatment of prisoners.
 "His reply was 'Don't worry about it.' "